-MAT 347 Fields of fractions January 9, 2015
+MAT 347 Fields of fractions December 3, 2019

-The only thing missing from $\mathbb{Z}$ to be a field is that there are no multiplicative inverses.
-We can construct $\mathbb{Q}$ by "adding multiplicative inverses" for every non-zero element of $\mathbb{Q}$ .
-We are going to imitate this construction and try to make every ring into a field.
+The only thing missing from \mathbb{Z} to be a field is that there are no multiplicative inverses.
+We can construct \mathbb{Q} by "adding multiplicative inverses" for every non-zero element of \mathbb{Q} .
+We are going to imitate this construction and try to make every commutative ring into a field.